biancanev/cs184-final-project/README.md

 windows_build
 ```

 Congratulations!
-The renderer should be fully built on your Windows machine! in the `build` folder run the `NPR_Renderer` executable to launch the GUI.
+The renderer should be fully built on your Windows machine!
+In the `build` folder run the `NPR_Renderer` executable to launch the GUI.

 ## 1.0 GUI Controls
 | Hotkey | Function |